Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Theory

 The angular spread contribution exclusively from the emittance of the beam $\sigma_{x^{\prime}_j}^{\prime\,2}$ must be deconvolved in quadrature from the beamlet distribution as~\cite{Sears.2010, Apsimon.2019},

-where the term $\left( d M / \sqrt{12}\right)$ is the rms of the magnified beamlet diameter when considering it being a flat-top distribution.
-The term $\sigma_{\mathrm{beamlet}_j}$ is given by the measurement of the rms size of each beamlet at the scintillation screen during the experiment.
-This value is obtained by fitting a Gaussian distribution on each of the beamlets on the image screen.
+where the term $\left( d M / \sqrt{12}\right)$ is the RMS of the magnified beamlet diameter when considering it being a transversal flat-top distribution, where $M=1+\Lpps/\Ljpp$ is the geometrical magnification constant, with $\Ljpp$ as the distance between the source and the mask and $\Lpps$ as the distance between the mask and scintillation screen (detector position).
+The term $\sigma_{\mathrm{beamlet}_j}$ is given by the measurement of the RMS size of each beamlet at the scintillation screen during the experiment.